-For reported CEP sales, we calculated CEP based on delivered prices to unaffiliated purchasers in the United States.
+For reported CEP sales, we calculated CEP based on delivered prices to YP's affiliate in the United States, Yieh Phui America, Inc. (YPA).
 We also made deductions from the U.S. sales price for movement expenses in accordance with section 772(c)(2) of the Act.
-These adjustments included, where applicable, inland freight from plant to port of exportation, brokerage and handling incurred in the country of manufacture, U.S. brokerage and handling, international freight, marine insurance, U.S. inland freight from port to warehouse, U.S. warehousing expense, U.S. inland freight from warehouse to the unaffiliated customer, U.S. customs duties, and section 232 duties.
+These adjustments included international freight, U.S. customs duties, brokerage and handling costs incurred in the United States, indirect selling expenses incurred in the country of manufacture, and section 232 duties.